wp-plugins/factolex-glossary/readme.txt

 Tags: glossary, post, factolex
 Requires at least: 2.5
 Tested up to: 2.7.1
-Stable tag: trunk
+Stable tag: 0.2

 Allows you to add glossaries to your blog posts using definitions from Factolex.com

 == Description ==

-Factolex.com is a fact lexicon.
+[Factolex.com](http://www.factolex.com/) is a fact lexicon.
 We split up knowledge into small sentences: facts

 You can use the data from Factolex to describe terms you are using in your blog posts or blog pages, and then place the glossary anywhere in your post using the shortcode `[factolex]`.